Family of woman shot on Rust set sues actor Alec Baldwin for wrongful death

 In November, the low-budget movie's chief lighting technician Serge Svetnoy sued Baldwin for negligence.

-Hannah Gutierrez-Reed, the set's armorer in charge of weapons, last month sued the film's ammunition supplier, accusing him of leaving real bullets among the dummy cartridges.
+Hannah Gutierrez-Reed, the armourer in charge of weapons on the set, last month sued the film's ammunition supplier, accusing him of leaving real bullets among the dummy cartridges.

 A criminal investigation is ongoing.